MetaFam/TheGame/docs/playbooks/become-a-buidler-on-ethereum-by-austin-griffith.md

+---
-# Become a buidler on Ethereum by Austin Griffith
+title: 📚 Become a buidler on Ethereum by Austin Griffith
+---

 ## Step 0